ニック・ウォーカー Nick Walker

 Light and brilliant colors are born from materials and techniques that are unique to Japan.

-Enjoying the natural affinity between stencil graffiti and the woodcut printmaking process, Walker actively incorporated bokashi (gradation), a distinctive feature of traditional woodcut prints, into his work.
+Enjoying the natural affinity between stenciled graffiti and the woodcut printmaking process, Walker actively incorporated bokashi (gradation), a distinctive feature of traditional woodcut prints, into his work.

 Artist Profile